AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/BallisticPendulum.md

 ## Post-Lab Submission --- Interpretation of Results

-- Make sure to submit your finalized data table (Excel sheet)
+- Make sure to submit your finalized data table (Excel sheet).
+- In a **paragraph**, summarize the results you have determined in each case.
+Consider:
 	- What is the range of your measurements for both pendulum and projectile?
 Do the initial velocities agree within the ranges when treating your standard deviations as your uncertainty of average values?
-- How and why are they (or could be) different.
+	- How and why are they (or could be) different?
 	- Which of the two results for the value of $v_i$ do you trust more?
 Explain your answer using a Physics argument.
    - Suppose you would have used a more massive marble in the projectile motion portion of the experiment.
 How would this affect your result?
 Explain your answer.
+- In a **paragraph**, summarize your error analysis.
+Be qualitative not only quantitative.
 	- What are the effects of measured uncertainties on your determined velocities?
-- What are possible systematic errors for today's experiments?
+	- What are possible systematic errors for today’s experiments?
+	- Use error propagation to defend your results.

 ## The Whiteboard